Skip to main content

 As part of the project, students learned the elements of poetry and slam poetry before writing and presenting their own original works.
 Each student selected an individual topic, wrote their own poem and designed a presentation to accompany their performance.

 “Slam poetry is an outlet for students to present their feelings toward a topic of their choice,” fifth grade teacher Noreen Meehan said.
-“All topics and voices are welcome in this environment.”
+“All topics and voices are welcomed in this environment.”

 The assignment encouraged students to explore topics meaningful to them, ranging from personal experiences and world issues to lighthearted subjects such as whether homework should be banned.
 Meehan said the project helped enhance empathy in the classroom, improve public speaking skills, teach figurative language and celebrate individuality.